 - When you’re not spending time worrying about shared revenue, you can spend more time growing your sales.
 You should be spending your time growing your business and increasing your sales, not wasting valuable energy thinking about how shared revenue will impact your current and long term profits and the ROI of your LMS solution.
 With flat fee pricing, this isn’t something you even have to think about.

-- Your earned it!
+- You earned it!
 We don’t want your hard earned money.
-While your LMS platform is an integral part of your elearning business, it is still only a part of what makes that business successful.
+While your LMS platform is an integral part of your eLearning business, it is still only a part of what makes that business successful.
 At the end of the day, we believe you should reap the rewards of your own hard work, not us.